moshika38/Flutter-Custom-Components/README.md

 ## Usage

-NavitateNavigate to the file; it contains the guidelines.
+Navigate to the file; it contains the guidelines.

 ## License